dribnet/purvs/README.md

 UPDATE

 I've started plugging in the values and seeing how they respond to the code, so far its going good, I still need to add more sliders and more variables so work in progress.

+UPDATE I've pullged in all my variables but will hopefully add more, i feel like I'm starting to get some good identifiers and ways of seeing what characteristics of the persons face are.
+Further work to be done.